 Why Buy Silver

-diversify their financial portfolio by adding precious metals to their holdings, which may only include stocks, bonds and other paper
+diversify their financial portfolio by adding precious metals to their holdings, in addition to stocks, bonds

-the freedom to sell only a portion of their reserves at a time.
-Silver is a commodity that appeals to the majority of investors because it
+precious metal at once.
+Silver is a commodity that appeals to the majority of investors because it can be

 Silver is sold in coins, bars, and rounds, each of which come in several different sizes.

 Coins are a very popular form of silver and are widely traded among both collectors and investors.
 Silver

 coins must be government-issued legal tender that are inscribed with the year of issue and conform to exact

 specifications of weight, purity, size and design.
 This standardization gives collectors and investors the

 peace of mind that their precious metal is authentic, and also ensures that their bullion will be readily

 recognized and more easily exchanged.
 Silver coins have their precious metal content backed by the full faith

 and credit of the issuing government.